alephium/old-wiki/Smart-Contract-Guide.md

 * `fromPublicKey`  Public key from the address currently in use
 * `code` Contract binary code
 * `gas` Manually specified gas as the default gas may not be enough for contract related operations
+* `state` List of initial state variables passed to the contract constructor
 * `issueTokenAmount` The total number of tokens issued by the contract

 We get the following response: